behramaras/snake-game/README.md

 3. Play the game:
    - **Keyboard:**
    - Snake controls:
-     - W → Up
+    - W / ArrowUp    → Up
-     - A → Left
+    - A / ArrowLeft  → Left
-     - S → Down
+    - S / ArrowDown  → Down
-     - D → Right
+    - D / ArrowRight → Right

    - **Mobile:**
      - Tap the on-screen directional buttons to control the snake
    - Use the Restart button to restart the game.